pindjouf/BXL-Cyber-Camp/Bluee/SSH.md

 # SSH

 ## The main idea: make your servers trust a central authority that clients get *approved* by.
-## Simple analogy: It's like new acquaintance trusts you because you got introduced by a mutual friend.
+### *Simple analogy: It's like a new acquaintance trusts you because you got introduced by a mutual friend.*

 ### High-level overview